jana19-dev/pennywise/README.md

 ## Features

-- Add, edit, and delete budgets
+- Add, edit, and delete account types
 - Add, edit, and delete accounts
+- Add, edit, and delete categories
+- Add, edit, and delete payees
 - Add, edit, and delete expenses and income
+- Filters for expenses and income
-- Filter by date and category
+- Charts for expenses and income
 - Responsive design